 George T. Stagg built the most dominant American distillery of the 19th century, during a time known as the Gilded Age of Bourbon.
-Uncut and unfiltered, this robust bourbon whiskey ages for nearly a decade and boasts the bold character that is reminiscent of the man himself.
+Uncut and unfiltered, this robust rye whiskey ages for nearly a decade and boasts the bold character that is reminiscent of the man himself.

 The famed Sazerac Coffee House was founded in 1850 on Exchange Alley in New Orleans, Louisiana and soon gained fame as the home of “America’s First Cocktail” known as the Sazerac.
 Using rye whiskey in place of the French brandy, a dash of Peychaud Bitters, and Herbsaint, what eventually became the official cocktail of New Orleans was created.
 This straight rye has a mellow spice and dry sweetness that dances on the tongue, giving pure delight that is worthy of the Sazerac name.